governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-overview.md

 ## Best current interpretation

-The strongest reading of the page now is:
+The strongest reading of this page is:

-> The overview diagram is a first-pass domain map showing how organisational meaning descends from social reality into business structure, becomes operationalized as services, and is then realized through applications, data, deployment, and infrastructure.
+> it introduces the major knowledge domains that need to be developed into a coherent ontology, while giving a rough map of how organisational meaning moves from social reality into business structure, service arrangement, and technical realization.

-And with the later ontology/runtime work added:

-> It should not be read as a static architecture stack alone, but as a canonical semantic landscape whose layers need explicit identity, roles, phases, relators, events, provenance, normative-vs-retrospective separation, and projection rules.
+So this is not yet a finished ontology.
+It is a domain-oriented entry point into ontology work.

 ## Recommended next refinement

-The next refinement of this diagram should make at least three things more explicit:
+The next refinement of this page should make at least four things more explicit:

 1. **cross-cutting event/history semantics**
 2. **normative vs retrospective structure**
 3. **first-class relationship/relator structures between domains**
+4. **which parts of each domain should become canonical ontology versus simplified overview/projection**

-That would move the page from a useful draft domain map toward a runtime-usable ontology overview.
+That would move the page from a useful draft domain map toward a stronger ontology introduction.

+## Diagram preview

+The diagram remains useful as a supporting visual summary of the domain structure described above.

+<iframe
+  title="GXP-Model-Overview.drawio Diagram"
+  src="/diagram-viewer.html?lightbox=1&layers=1&nav=1&title=GXP-Model-Overview.drawio&file=%2Fassets%2Fknowledgeontology%2Fdiagrams%2FGXP-Model-Overview.drawio"
+  width="100%"
+  height="640"
+  style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
+/>

+If the preview does not load, open directly:

+- /assets/knowledgeontology/diagrams/GXP-Model-Overview.drawio

 ![status](https://img.shields.io/badge/status-draft-red)